MikeAxtell/strucVis/README.md

 - perl5 (available at /usr/bin/env perl)
 - samtools (installed in your PATH)
 - RNAfold (installed in your PATH)
+- ps2pdf (installed in your PATH .. this is part of the ghostscript package)

 # Install using conda